CVE-2025-32445

 The Code: The Smoking Gun

-After (The Sanitized Code): The developers introduced a restricted type io.argoproj.events.v1alpha1.Container.
-Notice what is conspicuously missing from the valid fields list:
+After (The Fix): The developers introduced a new type, io.argoproj.events.v1alpha1.Container.
+Crucially, notice what is missing:

 type Container struct {